In Pair§

 multi method new(Str:D $format:$timezone=0:&formatter)

 Creates a new DateTime object.
 One option for creating a new DateTime object is from the components (year, month, day, hour, ...) separately.
 Another is to pass a Date object for the date component, and specify the time component-wise.
 Yet another is to obtain the time from an Instant, and only supply the time zone and formatter.
-Or instead of an Instant you can supply an Numeric as a UNIX timestamp.
+Or instead of an Instant you can supply a Numeric as a UNIX timestamp.

 You can also supply a Str formatted in ISO 8601 timestamp notation or as a full RFC 3339 date and time.
 Strings should be formatted as yyyy-mm-ddThh:mm:ssZ or yyyy-mm-ddThh:mm:ss+0100.
 We are somewhat less restrictive than the ISO 8601 standard, as we allow Unicode digits and mixing of condensed and extended time formats.